RMcCurdy/SENG300Group22/README.md

 2. Compile the java files depending on how you downloaded the branch
 3. Run the MainFrame.java file

+**If you have Microsoft VSC downloaded, you can open the code and run the program inside the MainFrame.java file**

 ## Authors
 McCurdy, Robert <br/>
 Lakhani, Ejaaz <br/>